BlogFrench Phone Number Format

 French Phone Number Format for International Calls

-If you are dialing from overseas, the international phone number format for France includes your country's International Exit Code (IAC), France's country code, the area code/mobile prefix, and the receiver's number.
+If you are dialing from overseas, the international phone number format for France includes your country's exit code, France's country code, the area code/mobile prefix, and the receiver's number.

 As stated earlier, a trunk code is unnecessary when calling from abroad.